Skrinz/Cafe_manage/React_Native/Todo-app/README.md

 - download expo in play store
 - to run the app use <strong>npx expo start</strong> command
 - wait for qr code to show
-- in the expo go click scan qr code **both devices should connect to the same network** and scan the qr code in laptop/pc
+- in the expo go click scan qr code <strong>both devices should connect to the same network</strong> and scan the qr code in laptop/pc